|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

+Multistage horizontal well designs were first implemented in the Bakken in 2007.
+Since then, more than 12,000 wells have been completed in either the Middle Bakken or Three Forks zones.
 The Apollonia tight-gas chalk play is located in the Abu Gharadig Basin in the Western Desert of Egypt.
 This has long been ignored as a gas play in the overburden, while the Jurassic and Cretaceous oil fields deeper in the basin have been explored and developed.
 Dubai Petroleum embarked on a new mission last year to drill and complete its first multistage, hydraulically fractured, and propped horizontal well from an offshore platform.
-This paper gives the recommended MSF horizontal-well spacing for several development scenarios in Saudi Arabian gas-reservoir environments.
-A tight gas carbonate reservoir with no oil rim in a supergiant onshore gas field in Abu Dhabi was targeted for stimulation during a field review to increase field production.

 New report offers guidelines for pressure pumpers of the future.
 A 3-year study of air quality, soils, groundwater, and waterways found few to no effects as a result of hydraulic fracturing operations in Surat Basin coal seam formations.
 Not everybody suffers when US oil producers slash production.
 Among the beneficiaries could be US gas producers who will benefit because less oil production will mean a lot less gas on the US market.
 A downhole compressor solution based on advanced magnetic technologies completed its first field trials in an unconventional gas well.